Boris I of Bulgaria: Name and titles

 The most common theory is that the name Boris is of Bulgar origin.
 After his official act of conversion to Christianity, Boris adopted the Christian name Michael.
 He is sometimes called Boris-Michael in historical research.

 The only direct evidence of Boris's title are his seals and the inscription found near the town of Ballsh, modern Albania, and at Varna.
 There he is called by the Byzantine title "Archon of Bulgaria", which is usually translated as "ruler", and in the 10-11th centuries also as "Knyaz" (Кнѧзъ, Bulg.).
-In the Bulgarian sources from that period, Boris I is called "Knyaz" or "Tsar" ("Царь", Bulg.), and during the Second Bulgarian Empire, "Tsar".
+In the Bulgarian sources from that period, Boris I is called "Knyaz" and during the Second Bulgarian Empire, "Tsar".

 In modern historiography Boris is called by different titles.
 Most historians accept that he changed his title after his conversion to Christianity.
 According to them, before the baptism he had the title Khan or Kanasubigi, and after that Knyaz.